 Blackberries flourish in full sun in most climates and they prefer rich, moist soil and generous fertilization.
 Drip irrigation is recommended as the leaves will stay dry and the plants are less likely to get rust, a fungal disease.
 The trailing canes need major support, typically a fence, and the more upright varieties such as Apache and Navajo also do better with some support.
 Allow the plants to grow naturally the first year and then train them on the supports the second year.
 The trailing varieties can be tied or woven along the supports.
 After producing berries, the fruiting canes should be cut to the ground.

 Medium to large.
 Light red berry.
 Firm, sweet and excellent for fresh use or freezing.
 Vigorous canes.
 Moderate winter hardiness.
 Likes cooler summers.
 Nearly thornless at harvest heights.
 High level of virus and aphid immunity.
-Hardy to Zone 5.
+Zones 4 to 9.
 Ripens in June.
+Potted.

 Raspberry, Fall Gold

 Everbearing.
 Golden raspberries are very sweet, large to very large, conical, soft, juicy and non-crumbling.
 Excellent for fresh eating and processing.
 Adaptable to a wide variety of soils.
 Highly recommended for upper south and mountain areas; not recommended for extreme northern areas.
-Plant is vigorous and winter hardy to zone 4.
+Plant is vigorous and does well in zones 4 to 11.
 Ripens in July and September in warmer areas and late spring and July/August until hard frost in cooler areas.
+Potted.

 Raspberry, Heritage Red

 Compact clusters of large to very large glossy black berries of very high quality.
 Firm and juicy with rich flavor.
 Extremely vigorous and productive.
 Most disease resistant of all black raspberries.
-Cold hardy to zone 4.
+Zones 4 to 11.
 Potted.

 Fall bearing red raspberry with exceptional flavor.
 Very good yields and tolerant of phytophthora root rot.
 Widely adaptable.
 Great performer for commercial and home gardens.
 Hardy to zone 4.
 Potted.

 Unique old variety from Luther Burbank, introduced in 1916.
 Berries are white with all the flavor of a regular blackberry.
 Trailing habit.
 Ripens in late July.
-Hardy to zone 5.
+Zones 5 to 9.
 Potted.